aditya-narain/fhir.cerner.com/content/dstu2/related-person.md

 ## Retrieve by id

-List an individual RelatedPersons by its id:
+List an individual RelatedPerson by its id:

     GET /RelatedPerson/:id